 Defendant Nguyen Thi Huong Lan was accused of receiving bribes of more than VND25 billion and has paid back more than VND1 billion.
-At the first instance trial, the Hanoi People's Court sentenced defendant Lan to life in prison.
-Defendant Lan appealed for a reduction in her criminal liability.
+At the first instance trial, the Hanoi People’s Court sentenced defendant Lan to life imprisonment.
+Defendant Lan appealed for a reduction of her criminal liability.

 orchid-flowers-1.png